A Selected Chronological Bibliography of

 (US), Anne O'Garra (US), and Kenneth M. Murphy (US) showed the development of

-TH1 CD4+ T cells through IL-12 produced by Listeria-induced macrophages (564).
-Note: this
+TH1 CD4+ T cells through IL-12 produced by Listeria-induced macrophages (658).
+Note: this regulatory

-immunity toward the appropriate TH phenotype.
+appropriate TH phenotype.

-J. Strittmatter (US), Ann M. Saunders (US), Donald Schmechel (US), Margaret
+M. Saunders (US), Donald Schmechel (US), Margaret Pericak-Vance (US), Jan

-Pericak-Vance (US), Jan Enghild (US), Guy S. Salvesen (US), and Allen D. Roses
+Enghild (US), Guy S. Salvesen (US), and Allen D. Roses (US) found that

-disease.
-In vitro, apolipoprotein E
+of Alzheimer disease.
+In vitro, apolipoprotein E in

-Analysis of apolipoprotein E alleles in Alzheimer disease and controls demonstrated that there was a
+disease and controls demonstrated that there was a highly significant

-highly significant association of apolipoprotein E type 4 allele
+association of apolipoprotein E type 4 allele (APOE-epsilon 4) and late-onset

-(APOE-epsilon 4) and late-onset familial Alzheimer disease (1209).
+familial Alzheimer disease (1409).

-William
+William R.

-R. Jacobs, Jr. (US), Raúl G. Barletta (US), Rupa A. Udani (US), John Chan (US),
+Jacobs, Jr. (US), Raúl G. Barletta (US), Rupa A. Udani (US), John Chan (US),

 Gary Kalkut (US), Gabriel Sosne (US), Tobias Kieser (GB), Gary J. Sarkis (US),